Originate/guide/scala/README.md

 0. Do not comment out code, that is what version control is for.

 0. Take advantage of simple language features that afford great power but avoid the esoteric ones, especially in the type system.

+0. Java `enum`s are very powerful and flexible.
+Enumeration types in Java can include methods and fields, and enum constants are able to specialize their behavior.
+For more information, refer to the awesome "Effective Java, 2nd Edition" by Joshua Bloch, in particular Chapter 6, "Enums and Annotations", Item 30: "Use enums instead of int constants".

+    Unfortunately, Scala enums are not at feature parity with their Java counterparts.
+They do not, by default, offer the same flexibility and power.
+They do not interoperate with Java.
+They have the same type after erasure (see below).
+Pattern matching is not exhaustively checked.
+Play JSON and Scala Pickling do not support enumerations.
+[Do not expect](https://groups.google.com/forum/#!msg/scala-internals/8RWkccSRBxQ/U4y0XpRJfdQJ) the [situation to change](https://www.reddit.com/r/scala/comments/3aqlhu/is_there_a_voting_mechanism_for_new_scala_features/csgy8i0).

+    ```scala
+    object A extends Enumeration { val Abc = Value }
+    object X extends Enumeration { val Xyz = Value }

+    object DoesNotCompile {
+      def f(v: A.Value) = "I'm A"
+      def f(v: X.Value) = "I'm X"
+    }
+    ```

 0. Learn and use the most advanced features of your favorite text editor.
 Make sure to configure it to perform as many formatting functions for you as possible, so that you do not have to think about it: remove whitespace at end of lines, add a newline at end of file, etc. If your editor does not support even those "basic" advanced features, find yourself a better one. :-)